 Well, something is definitely happening and actually has been happening for a while now!

-Subscriptions have been around for a long time, for example in the newspaper business.
-But the modern era really took off when software companies, such as salesforce.com started to offer software as a service (SaaS).
-Other software companies followed, and nowadays it is the standard to offer a cloud-based subscription model to your customers.
-Things have taken off when the physical good entered the game.
-The retail industry has realized the shift in consumer purchasing preferences.
+Subscriptions have been around for a long time, for example, in the newspaper business.
+But the modern era really took off when software companies, such as salesforce.com, started to offer software as a service (SaaS).
+Other software companies followed, and nowadays, it is the standard to offer a cloud-based subscription model to your customers.
+Things took off when the physical good entered the game.
+The retail industry has realised the shift in consumer purchasing preferences.

 Ownership vs. Subscription Experience

-According to Tien Tzuo from Zuora, one of the leading evangelist for subscription economy: ownership, especially by millennials is no longer considered important.
+According to Tien Tzuo from Zuora, one of the leading evangelists for the subscription economy: ownership, especially by millennials, is no longer considered important.
 In his view, the old world was all about things.
-Acquiring new customers, shipping commodities, billing for one-time transactions.
+Acquiring new customers, shipping commodities, and billing for one-time transactions.
 But in this new era, it’s all about relationships.
-More and more customers are becoming subscribers because subscription experiences built around services meet consumers’ needs better than the static offerings or a single product.
+More and more customers are becoming subscribers because subscription experiences built around services meet consumers’ needs better than static offerings or a single product.

 This is how Zuora sees the different approaches (source: Zuora CFO presentation Slideshare, accessed September 28th, 2016).